jengyang7/Segmentation-of-Acute-Ischemic-Stroke-lesion-through-AI-implementation-Web/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## TODO
-Uploading image and view on backend create a database make it online

 ## To run our project
 1) activate the backend environment (for first time launching the application.
 Once you have activated the environment, you do need to run this step anymore.)